Date of Degree

 Copyright 2008 Xiaohui Zhao

 Zhao, Xiaohui.
-"Investigation of the impact of various factors on the validity of customized norms." dissertation, University of Iowa, 2008.
+"Investigation of the impact of various factors on the validity of customized norms."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.